 KultureCity makes the ‘nevers’ possible by creating sensory accessibility and inclusion for those with invisible disabilities.
-We are proud to announce our first inclusive donation to KultureCity towards a Sensory Activation Vehicle powered by the R&R Express family of companies.
+We are proud to announce our first inclusive donation to KultureCity towards a Sensory Activation Vehicle powered by the R&R Family of Companies.

 The XEL Foundation was founded to support individuals with autism through research and inclusion.
-R&R Express’s family of companies is proud to provide support to continue to grow XEL Foundation’s positive momentum through generous donations from the “LEX GO!
+The R&R Family of Companies' family of companies is proud to provide support to continue to grow XEL Foundation’s positive momentum through generous donations from the “LEX GO!
 Club”.
 Learn more.